Call +44(0)161 941 4000

 CJRS is being phased out between now and the end of October, and only payments made in relation to employment up to 31st October may be claimed.
 In order to maximise financial support from the CJRS, many employers will need to plan and take action imminently.
 For example, an employer proposing the redundancy of an employee with an entitlement to 12 weeks' notice will need to have completed the consultation and issued notice by the first week in August.

 Given the winding down of CJRS, many employers are now being forced to consider requirements to restructure and reorganise workforces, re-sizing them to match the post-coronavirus business models.
 For many, this will sadly mean significant job losses through redundancy.
 Our Guide to reorganisation and redundancy can be found here.

 From a timing perspective, where significant numbers of employees may be affected (20 or more) employers proposing redundancies will need also to factor in requirements to collectively consult with employee representatives for minimum statutory periods of up to 45 days.
 The clock is already ticking in these cases and employers must act quickly to implement required changes, if they have not already done so.

-Be sure to follow our social media channels as we continue to keep you updated on the latest coronavirus developments.
+Be sure to follow our social media channels as we continue to keep you updated on the latest coronavirus developments from the Myerson Employment Law Team.
 If in doubt, please take advice.
 You can reach us on 0161 941 4000 or via email at firstname.lastname@example.org.